 Your December gardening to do list:

 I used to work in the UK legal sector defending, amongst other things, claims brought by individuals who had suffered injury or property damage arising from trees, or their branches, falling.
 The legal liability threshold at the time of private garden owners in the UK was relatively low and all that was legally required of a knowledgeable garden owner was to undertake regular preliminary/informal visual checks from the ground.
 Only if this preliminary check alerted the landowner to a potential problem with the health of the tree did a responsibility arise to investigate further and take steps to remedy the problem (such as by engaging an arboriculturalist, or tree surgeon).

-Given the particularly dry summer the European continent has experienced the past two years, trees and shrubs have been under considerable stress.
-I have seen in my own garden that some shrubs have died completely.
+Given the particularly dry summer the European continent has experienced the past few years, particularly this past summer when drought conditions reigned from May through to October, trees and shrubs have been under considerable stress.
+Some have not made it through, as I have seen in my own garden.

 By now the leaves have all fallen and deciduous trees are dormant.
-If you have any deciduous trees or shrubs that require pruning, now is the optimal time.
+If you have any deciduous trees or shrubs that require pruning, for many of them now is the optimal time.
 Always when pruning, before doing anything else, first consider the ‘Three d’s’; Dead, Damaged & Diseased.
 Remove any branches that you see that fall into this category.